Last Updated on

 As one of the national park service sites in Hawaii, this site is aimed at preserving the ruins of what is considered as the last Ancient Hawaiian temple, along with other major historic sites.
 The name of the historic site literally translates to “Temple on the Hill of the Whale”.
 The site is believed to be where an old temple was built in during the late 16th century.
 It was named as a National Historic Landmark in 1962 and listed in the National Register of Historic Places in 1966.

-World War II Valor in the Pacific National Monument, formerly known as the USS Arizona Memorial, commemorates the events of December 7, 1941, and the Japanese attack on Pearl Harbor.
+Pearl Harbor National Memorial, formerly the World War II Valor in the Pacific National Monument, formerly the USS Arizona Memorial, commemorates the events of December 7, 1941, and the Japanese attack on Pearl Harbor.
 It was one of the most traumatic events in American history and was the impetus for the United States entering WWII.
 The memorial floats direction on top of the sunken USS Arizona which remains where it was sunk.

 National Parks in neighboring states and territories: